 Nintendo's management realized there's no way they could outspend Microsoft and Sony when it comes to advanced hardware design.
 So why even bother?
 Instead the new Nintendo Wii gaming console takes a disruptive approach: focus on fun and expand the market by appealing to non-gamers.

-IBM Global CEO Study confirms it.
+From my experience, I firmly believe that innovation requires orchestration from the top.
+The IBM Global CEO Study confirms it.
 History is witness to the downfall of many organizations when this did not happen.
 Try comparing the list of Fortune 500 companies of 1986 with the Fortune 500 list of 2006 and you will realize how the equations change over a short span of 20 years.

 Thursday, February 22, 2007 by Nawal Kishore Lodha